antonio9x9/random-number/README.md

 ## Usage
 1. Enter a minimum and maximum value in the input fields.
 2. Click the "Generate" button to create a random number.
-3. The generated number will appear in the list below.
+3. The generated number will appear in the list on right in the screen.

 ## Technologies Used
 - React.js